zakmafia/hst-office/README.md

 - **Django:** A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - **Celery:** An asynchronous task queue/job queue based on distributed message passing.
 - **Celery Beat:** A Celery's periodic task scheduler.
+- **Redis:** An in-memory data structure store used as a database, cache, and message broker.
+Redis supports various data structures such as strings, hashes, lists, sets, sorted sets, bitmaps, and hyperloglogs.
+It is often used with Celery to handle message passing and task queuing due to its speed and efficiency

 ---